StarRocks/starrocks/docs/faq/Others.md

 To solve this problem, perform one of the following operations:

 - Upgrade your current version to StarRocks 2.2 or later.
-- Manually refresh your Apache Hive table.
-For more information, see [Metadata caching strategy](../using_starrocks/External_table#metadata-caching-strategy).

 ## This error "caching_sha2_password cannot be loaded" occurs when I connect external tables of MySQL